 History and HeritageThe origins of the American Museum of Natural History date back to the late 19th century.
-Theodore Roosevelt, Sr, whose son eventually became a charismatic president of the United States, was one of the founding fathers of the museum.
-The Harvard-educated Louis Agassiz also played a key role in establishing the organisation.
+Theodore Roosevelt Sr, whose son eventually became a charismatic president of the United States, was one of the founding fathers of the museum.
+In 1869, Albert Smith Bickmore, one-time student of Harvard zoologist Louis Agassiz, was successful in his proposal to create a natural history museum in New York City, winning the support of William E Dodge Jr, Theodore Roosevelt Sr, Joseph Choate and J Pierpont Morgan.
+The Governor of New York, John Thompson Hoffman, signs the Act of Incorporation officially creating the American Museum of Natural History on April 6.
+John David Wolfe becames President of the museum that year.
 Eventually, several sections were named in honour of president "Teddy" Roosevelt, who was a pioneer in nature conservation and education.
-Originally housed in Central Park's Arsenal Building, the museum was relocated to its modern location in the 1870s.
+Originally housed in Central Park's Arsenal Building, the museum was relocated to its modern location in the 1870's.
 Presidents Grant and Hayes proudly participated in laying the foundations of the museum's new buildings.
 At the beginning of the 20th century, the American Museum of Natural History has launched widespread educational and research campaigns to quickly expand its collections and influence on a global scale.
-In 1930, the South Asiatic Hall officially became one of the first major permanent exhibits.
+In 1930, the South Asiatic Hall officially became the first major hall of mammal habitat dioramas.
 This space paved the way for other subsequent installations, such as the Hall of North American Mammals and Hall of North American Forests.

-HighlightsHaving multiple levels that cover more than 2 million square feet of floor space, the American Museum of Natural History literally has dozens of exhibit spaces and other facilities for educational and entertainment purposes.
-Most visitors enter through the Theodore Roosevelt Memorial Hall, which has neoclassical architecture and life-size installations of dinosaur figures.
+HighlightsHaving multiple levels that cover more than 1.6 million square feet of floor space, the American Museum of Natural History literally has dozens of exhibit spaces and other facilities for educational and entertainment purposes.
+Click to book your admission.
+The first floor features the Theodore Roosevelt Memorial Hall, which has neoclassical architecture and life-size installations of dinosaur figures.
 This focal point leads to the Hall of Biodiversity, Bernard Family Hall of North American Mammals and the Milstein Family Hall of Ocean Life.
 Other major highlights on the first level include the Hayden Planetarium and Gottesman Hall of Planet Earth.
+Most visitors enter through the second floor via the Theodore Roosevelt Rotunda.
+The Rotunda leads to the Akeley Hall of African Mammals and the Hall of Asian Mammals which features stunning installations of elephant herds and other exotic species in realistic settings.
 The second floor has exhibits that focus on the people, animals and landscapes of Asia and Africa.
-The Akeley Hall of African Mammals has stunning installations of elephant herds and other exotic species in realistic settings.
 The third level has galleries on primates, reptiles and amphibians from all over the world.
 Perhaps the most valuable treasures are displayed on the fourth level, which includes the Ornithischian Dinosaurs, Saurischian Dinosaurs and Milstein Hall of Advanced Mammals exhibits.
 These halls have priceless fossils and other specimens of prehistoric animals that once dominated the planet.
 After a long day of exploring natural history and anthropology, you can enjoy delicious food and refreshing drinks at the Museum Food Court, Cafe on One or Cafe on Four.

 Visiting American Museum of Natural HistoryHugging the charming walkways and roads of Central Park West, the American Museum of Natural History boasts a prime location in the heart of the upscale Upper West Side district.
 This primarily residential neighbourhood in Manhattan borders most of the western side of the famous Central Park, which is NYC's most popular green space.
 Quite appropriate for its size and cultural significance, the museum has its own underground subway station along 81st Street.
 This stop gets service from the B and C lines, which offer convenient connections to other major points in Manhattan.
 Operated by the Metropolitan Transportation Authority (MTA), several bus routes also stop within walking distance of the museum.
 Additionally, taxis and privately-operated vehicles will find lots of space to temporarily pull over along the wide lanes of Central Park West.
 Charging premium hourly and daily rates, a covered parking lot is also integrated into the museum's property.